kaydansky/mailing-list-library/README.md

 ```php
 $mailChimp->result;
 ```
-Or an error message as alternative:
+Or an error message string as alternative:
 ```php
 $mailChimp->error;
 ```